brandonaut/Air-for-steam-Auto-updater/README.md

 NOTE: This has only been tested on Windows 10, but it should work for OSX and Linux as well.

 ## Usage:
-Set your Steam path in air-updater.ini and run `air-updater.exe`.

-## Config:
 Place your Air-for-Steam configuration file ('config.ini') in the root of your Steam skins folder. air-updater will copy this into the new Air-for-Steam version after each update.

+Configure your settings in air-updater.ini and then run `air-updater.exe`.

+### Settings

 air-updater also has its own configuration file, air-updater.ini (in the same folder as air-updater), which contains the following settings:
   - Steam path: This is the path to your Steam installation (usually 'C:\Program Files (x86)\Steam' on Windows)